K-Games/Ascension/README.md

 * Added responses when failing to login to a room.
 * Added a leave button in game - Can still leave a room with ESC button.
 * Map Levels removed - Replaced with Arena Level Selection.
+* New sprites for Dash, Walk, Stand and Death.

 ### Server Changes
 * Dash distance decreased from 375 to 275.